Head and neck tumors

 SPECIALIST.
 OTORHINOLARYNGOLOGY DEPARTMENT

-Head and neck tumors are malignant tumors located in the sinuses, nasopharynx, oropharynx (tonsil, soft palate, base of tongue), hypopharynx, larynx, oral cavity, tongue and salivary glands.
-Within this classification, skin, brain and thyroid tumors are excluded.
+Head and neck tumours are malignant tumours located in the paranasal sinuses, nasopharynx, oropharynx (tonsil, soft palate, base of tongue), hypopharynx, larynx, oral cavity, tongue and salivary glands.
+Within this classification, skin, brain and thyroid tumours are excluded.

-They represent 5% of all tumors.
+They represent 5% of all tumours.
 In Spain, according to the Spanish Society of Medical Oncology (SEOM), the most frequent location is the larynx, followed by the oropharynx, oral cavity and nasopharynx.

-At the Clinica Universidad de Navarra we take a multidisciplinary approach, with all the professionals involved in the diagnosis, treatment and care of patients with head and neck tumors in order to offer the best possible treatment.
+At the Clínica Universidad de Navarra Cancer Centre we take a multidisciplinary approach, with all the professionals involved in the diagnosis, treatment and care of patients with head and neck tumours in order to offer the best possible treatment.

 A PERSONALIZED MEDICINE